-- French is spoken on every continent. - French is spoken as a first or second language in over 40 countries. - It is spoken by 274 million people worldwide. - France is the leader of modern telecommunications - a market with explosive growth potential. - Recognised language of the European Union the world's largest trading bloc. - It is an official language of the United Nations and its organisations. - France is the most visited tourist destination in the world. - On average France receives 90 million tourists a year.
+- French is spoken on every continent. - French is spoken as a first or second language in over 40 countries. - It is spoken by 274 million people worldwide. - France is the leader of modern telecommunications a market with explosive growth potential. - Recognised language of the European Union the world's largest trading bloc. - It is an official language of the United Nations and its organisations. - France is the most visited tourist destination in the world. - On average France receives 80 million tourists a year.

-The French curriculum at GCSE is rather new, with the first examinations on 2025.
-Students read and listen to French in a wide range of contexts including the vocational and the topical.
+At GCSE students read and listen to French in a wide range of contexts including the vocational and the topical.
 They develop their ability to talk and write about themselves and learn to take part in role-plays in the real-life situations they will encounter when they visit a French speaking country.